CaelanBorowiec/Crate-Labeler/README.md

 ### Creating a Label

-1. Set your bin name - enter a namespace (like "Audio Gear" or "Power Supplies") and a number.
-The number auto-increments when you click "Next Bin".
+1. Set your crate name - enter a namespace (like "Audio Gear" or "Power Supplies") and a number.
+The number auto-increments when you click "Next Crate".

 2. Add your items.
 You can type them in: